 - Click "Add more emails"

 - Add new email address and click "Save"

-- Confirm the alias via the email confirmation that will be sent (this step has to be done or else user can not mark as primary and it will not be recognized as an alias)
+- Confirm the alias via the email confirmation that will be sent (this step has to be completed or else the user can not mark as primary and it will not be recognized as an alias)

-- Go back to account settings and hover over alias and mark it for primary
+- Go back to Account Settings and hover over alias and mark it as primary

-- You will be prompted to enter their password underneath the alias to validate this change
+- You will be prompted to enter your password underneath the alias to validate this change

 - An email will be sent to let you know your primary email address has changed (only a notification, no need to confirm)